 Upland utilization is measured at the end of the growing season in key areas for key forage species.
-This information, along with vegetation condition, forage plant production and vigor, soil and watershed condition, will be used to make informed management recommendations concerning pasture moves and stocking rates.
+This information, along with vegetation condition, forage plant production and vigor,

 Riparian utilization in key reaches is measured during growing season to verify residual vegetation is present for streambank protection during flow events.